vesparny/borgjs/README.md

 * lockfile system to prevent concurrent backup process running in the same destination.
 * output borg messages to stdout for easy logging.
 * highly [configurable](#configuration).
+* allow to fully customize borg commands and environment variables.

 ## Usage CLI